Active Travel Fund

 In Tranche 2 of funding, we were invited to bid for further funds for permanent measures which promote active travel.

 - improved cycling facilities along Billing Road between York Road and Rushmere Road

 - light segregation provided on west/southbound cycle lane on:

 - Park Avenue South

-Following the strong opposition from local residents and businesses to the original proposal to convert Billing Road into a one-way road, we have contacted the Department for Transport to remove the proposal for a one-way system from our bid and we are working with them to submit an alternative proposal that encourages cycling along Billing Road, Wellingborough Road, Abington Park Crescent and Park Avenue South.
+Following strong opposition from local residents and businesses to an original proposal to convert Billing Road into a one-way road, we have worked with the Department for Transport to revise the proposal and instead develop an alternative that encourages walking and cycling.

-The purpose of this survey was to gain the views of the population as a whole on the need for improvements to walking and cycling facilities, the types of improvements that are needed and some of the challenges faced in implementation.
+- Undertake an initial public opinion survey in early 2021 to gain the views of the population on the need for improvements to walking and cycling facilities, the types of improvements that are needed and some of the challenges faced in implementation

 - Install cycle racks at several town locations

 - Install a temporary bus stop at Mercers Row